Can Walking Really Prevent And Treat Depression?

 What’s happened to our health?

-We are in the midst of a global health crisis, with noncommunicable diseases such as diabetes, cancer and heart disease, collectively responsible for over 70% of all deaths worldwide (WHO, 2019).
+While we are contending with coronavirus, we are also experiencing a health crisis of a different kind.
+Noncommunicable diseases such as diabetes, cancer and heart disease, were last year responsible for over 70% of all deaths worldwide (WHO, 2019).
 And for the first time in history, 90% of Australians are dying from preventable chronic disease.

 Technology has allowed us to become sedentary and 70% of spend too much time sitting.
 This, in combination with many other environmental factors such as nutrition, stress, sleep, pollution, drugs, alcohol, lack of sunlight, loneliness, poverty, social inequality, loss of culture, urbanisation and adverse childhood experiences, has led to what the Lancet Journal calls, “monumental suffering” for many people.